 Reviewing the Previous Week: Assess what was accomplished, what wasn’t, and why, to inform planning for the next week.

-Goal Setting: Define what you aim to achieve in the coming week, ensuring goals are specific, measurable, achievable, relevant, and time-bound (SMART).
+Goal Setting: Define what you aim to achieve in the week ahead, ensuring goals are specific, measurable, achievable, relevant, and time-bound (SMART).

 Prioritization: Determine the importance and urgency of tasks to ensure high-priority activities are focused on.